 All alternative employment options including transfers, part-time working, reasonable adjustments to work premises, practices or equipment will be fully examined by Lara Nichols and discussed with you.

 Absence due to pregnancy will be dealt with due regard to your statutory maternity rights.
 In these circumstances you may be suspended from work on full pay, remain on sick pay or, if the sickness occurs within the four weeks prior to the expected date of birth, be transferred on to maternity leave.

 If it is advised by the doctor that you are fit to return to work, Lara Nichols will cease to pay sick pay and you will be expected to be at work the following morning.

 You will accrue holiday entitlement during long term sickness absence, and you are permitted to take all or some of your accrued holiday during this period of absence.

 Short term spasmodic absence is particularly disruptive, as it cannot be planned for and puts more pressure on managers and colleagues.

 Intermittent non-attendance will be dealt with in accordance with the stages of the disciplinary procedure, as appropriate.
-Where the absences are unexplained or may have an underlying sickness reason a medical examination will normally be requested.
-The examination may be carried out by your own GP and/or a Doctor appointed by Lara Nichols.
+Where the absences are unexplained or may have an underlying sickness reason a medical examination or occupational health assessment will normally be requested.
 Their objective is to provide Lara Nichols with sufficient information to more effectively balance your needs with that of the organisation, or to make a decision regarding your continued employment.